pi-apps/pi-blazor/Readme.md

     );
     app.UseAuthentication();
     app.UseAuthorization();

-    ... your rest code
+    //... your rest code
     }

-Now you will need to create some class to deal with PiNetwork callbacks.
+Now you will need to create class to deal with PiNetwPiNetwork.Blazor.Sdk callbacks.
 This class must be extended from abstract class PiNetworkClientBlazor.
-You will need to override methods to your needs.
+You will need to override some methods to your needs.
 In example bellow your bussiness logic handler is IOrderServices.

-Put this new class to Server side Blazor project.
-Lets call it ServicesPiNetworkFacade
+Put this new class to you Blazor project.
+Lets call this new class ServicesPiNetworkFacade

     public class ServicesPiNetworkFacade : PiNetworkClientBlazor
     {